tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 **Files:** [simple_trading_algorithm.ipynb](Activities/01-Evr_Simple_Trading_Algorithm/Solved/simple_trading_algorithm.ipynb)

-Open the solution file and discuss the following:
+Navigate to the "Demystifying Algorithmic Trading" section of the slideshow, open the solution file, and discuss the following:

 * Trading algorithms are often misconstrued as highly complex and esoteric, reserved for the quantitative analysts/traders of prominent big banks and hedge funds.
 However, when breaking down the core components of a trading algorithm, there are three fundamental parts: obtaining the data, making a trading decision, and evaluating the results.